LennartPaduch/YT-Popular-Videos-Retrieval-Script/README.md

 To create a new virtual environment, run the following command in your terminal or command line: <br>
 `python -m venv <directory>`

-For example, to create a virtual environment named venv, which is a commonly used optiopn, run the following command: <br>
+For example, to create a virtual environment named venv, which is a commonly used option, run the following command: <br>
 `python -m venv venv`

 ## Running the Script